sumitsengupta/Azure-VM-Blob-Fuse/README.md

-# This shows how you can map a azure storage container to a Linux VM - on Azure or anywhere.
-Run the following in a script
+# Map an azure storage container to a Linux VM.
+Pre-requistes is blobfuse package.

 ```
 # /usr/bin/bash